bagisto/bagisto-docs/docs/1.x/api/getting-started-with-the-api.md

   | ----- | ----- |
   | token | true  |

-This will tell [Bagisto](https://bagisto.com) app to use **JWT API guard**.
-If you not passing then it will ignore that and the normal **customer guard** will be activated.
-This is the reason why most of the time request failed.
+This will tell the Bagisto api to use the **JWT API guard**.
+If you are not passing this, the normal **customer guard** will be activated.

 So, let's try to authenticate the user by using **JWT**.
 Please send valid **User Agent** header in your request whether you are using postman, curl or some other clients.

-::: tip
+::: tip Reminder

   Here we are showing just a sample of API for the usage of **JWT** token.
 If you are familiar with all these things you can start with the [Customer](./customers) API section.